alicolville/Weight-Tracker/readme.txt

 = 7.3 =

 * Improvement: Added a filter ( 'wt_ls_user_profile_header_links' ) to allow a user header record to be manipulated by other plugins.
+* Improvement: Hook into Meal Tracker to add a view "Weight Tracker Record" to user profile.

 = 7.2 =